segmentio/segment-docs/src/personas/warehouses.md

 | ------- | ---------------------- | ---------------------- |
 | u123    | 450.00                 | total_revenue_180_days |

-#### Sync Frequency
+## Sync Frequency

-Although Personas can compute audiences and traits in realtime, they are still subject to the sync schedule your warehouses plan allows, typically hourly.
+Although Personas can compute audiences and traits in real-time, these calculations are subject to the sync schedule allowed by your warehouses plan, which is usually hourly.
 You can check the warehouse sync history to see details about past and upcoming syncs.
-You will see a source with the `personas_` prefix that syncs the audiences and computed traits you connect to a warehouse.
+When you look at the sync schedule, sources with the `personas_` prefix sync data from Personas.

 ![](images/warehouse3.png)

 ## Common Questions

-### Can I disable a table, computed trait, or audience from syncing from my warehouse?
+### Can I prevent a table, a computed trait, or audience from syncing to my warehouse?

 Yes!
-You can use [Warehouses Selective Sync](https://segment.com/docs/connections/warehouses/faq/#can-i-control-what-data-is-sent-to-my-warehouse/) to manage which traits, audiences, and tables get synced from Personas.
+You can use [Warehouses Selective Sync](/docs/connections/warehouses/faq/#can-i-control-what-data-is-sent-to-my-warehouse/) to manage which traits, audiences, and tables get synced from Personas.

 ### Why are some users missing from the `users` table?

-The users table is an aggregated view based on the `user_id` field.
-This means that anonymous profiles with just an `anonymous_id` identifier will not get aggregated into this view.
+The users table is an aggregate view based on the `user_id` field.
+This means that anonymous profiles with just an `anonymous_id` identifier are not included in this view.
 You can still view identify calls for anonymous audiences and computed traits in the `identifies` table.

 ### Can I sync the identities table to my warehouse?

 Not yet.
-We're working on this feature, and if you're interested please let your CSM know or get in touch with us [here](https://segment.com/help/contact/).
+We're working on this feature, and if you're interested, let your CSM know or [contact us](https://segment.com/help/contact/).